wessenstam/calm_infraorch_bootcamp/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Calm IaaS Bootcamp!
+Welcome to the Nutanix Calm Advanced Bootcamp!

 This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.
+Organisations will have applications that they want to deploy in a standard and consistent way.
+These applications are often build out of multiple VMs working together to deliver the service the organisations needs.
+This workshop is intented to deliver just just.
+How can Calm help in delivering an application that consists out of multiple VMs and how can these deployed application be managed using Calm Runbooks.

 What's New
 ++++++++++